utshobs/YOLO11-for-High-Accuracy-Real-Time-Detection-and-Classification-of-Diverse-E-Waste/README.md

 - **Multi-modal learning**: combining images with sensor data, metadata, or text.
 - **Evaluation on external noisy datasets** to test real-world performance.
-- **Model optimization**: applying quantization and pruning for mobile/edge deployment.

 ---